NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/README.md

 - If your organization is running the SkillTree platform, then you will be provided with its URL to get started.
 - If you are installing the SkillTree platform from scratch (see [Install Guide](/dashboard/install-guide/)) then... well you just know where it's running.
 :::

-Dashboard encompasses two main views:

-- [Progress and Ranking](/dashboard/user-guide/progress-and-ranking.html): A single point of access for training profiles available to the user as well as user's current progress and ranking
-- [Admin View](/dashboard/user-guide/admin-view.html): Create and manage training profiles for one or more projects

-By default, the [Progress and Ranking](/dashboard/user-guide/progress-and-ranking.html) view is the landing page but can be changed to the [Admin View](/dashboard/user-guide/admin-view.html) via [Preferences Page](/dashboard/user-guide/settings.html#preferences)

 ## Building Training Profile